 In fact, at this point, many companies are “born global” due to the nature of the internet, inbound content strategies, and the importance of digital advertising.

 That doesn’t necessarily mean that your company is a globally operating organization – rather that you can be known in countries where you do not operate before you make a concerted effort to sell into that population.

 However, that puts companies who do want to expand globally, especially companies that offer digital products like software, in the predicament known as the one-world model.

-That means when you do start to put effort into selling internationally, due to the digital nature of business your organization and your audience is going to expect a similar experience to what they’ve tangentially experienced in your home country.
+That means when you do start to put effort into selling internationally, due to the digital nature of the business your organization and your audience is going to expect a similar experience to what they’ve tangentially experienced in your home country.

 It seems easy in theory but every country has its own set of cultural norms, not to mention laws, regulations, taxes, and expectations.

 Especially when you think about the channel of corporate gifting and direct mail – a channel we’re very familiar with here at Alyce (that’s kind of our thing).

 There’s a certain dichotomy that exists in international gifting.
 On the one hand, your international advocates and customers will want to receive the same treatment they see you giving to people within your home country.

 On the other hand, executing a gifting strategy for colder prospects, even those who are further down in your marketing and sales funnels can come with some constraints and cultural norms we don’t often think about.